Interactive noise source to receiver diagram with barrier calculations

-If you find this useful (or don't have a Flash plugin), you might want to check out our in-browser sound modelling tool.
+If you find this useful, you might want to check out our in-browser sound modelling tool.

-The Interactive Sound Level Calculator is an approximate calculation tool and should not replace your own calculations and real life measurements.
+This Interactive Sound Propagation Level Calculator is an approximate calculation tool and should not replace your own calculations and real life measurements.

 Sound waves propagate as a sphere and follow the "inverse square law" of level reduction.
 A general rule is that the level reduces by 6dB per doubling of distance.

 Sound waves are reduced by a barrier depending upon the frequency of the sound wave with lower frequencies less affected.
 The greater the path difference, the more effective the barrier is.